 NordVPN isn’t a perfect VPN, but it’s about as close as you can get, particularly for first-time VPN users.
 It has an expensive monthly cost, there are some user-interface quirks on Windows, and the impact on download speeds isn’t ideal.

-But those gripes are minor in comparison to a user-friendly VPN that offers great protection with its default settings.
+But those gripes are minor in comparison to a user-friendly (and budget-friendly, when paying annually) VPN that offers great protection with its default settings.
 This protection gets even better if you tinker with the advanced features of what amounts to a VPN with excellent privacy and security inclusions, which also works so seamlessly in the background you’ll forget it’s on.